3000 Miles to Graceland: Plot

 Cybil arrives and finds Murphy, whom she assumes is Peterson.
 Michael and Jesse arrive later in a stolen car and find the premises empty except for the bodies of Peterson and his secretary.
 Jesse suspects that Murphy has his car, and Michael reports it stolen, leading to Murphy's arrest.
 The police discover that Michael is also driving a stolen car and arrest him.
 The men are put in adjoining cells and have a confrontation.

 Jesse helps Michael make bail after Michael agrees to make him his partner.
-Murphy calls a man named Jack who helps him make bail.
+Murphy calls a man named Jack who helps him make bail and recruits a mercenary to give cover for his plan.
 Michael retrieves his car and finds Cybil tied up and gagged in the trunk.
 Murphy is picked up while hitchhiking, then kills the driver and steals his clothes and vehicle.

-Cybil and Jesse drive by.
-Murphy runs them off the road and takes Jesse hostage, telling Cybil to find Michael and the money.
+While Cybil and Jesse are on the road, Murphy runs them off the road and takes Jesse hostage, telling Cybil to find Michael and the money.
 Cybil begs Michael for help.
 After some persuasion, Michael decides to help and reports Murphy to the authorities.
 Michael meets Murphy at a warehouse with the money and convinces him to release Jesse.
 As Murphy realizes that the bag is filled with cut-up newspaper rather than money, he is stung by a scorpion that Michael had hidden inside.
 A SWAT team surrounds the warehouse.
 Murphy pretends to surrender but grabs a gun and shoots Michael.
 A gunfight ensues.
 Murphy refuses to surrender and is killed by the police.
 An ambulance takes Michael for medical care, but is stolen by Cybil and Jesse.
 Once again, Michael wore a bulletproof vest and was only slightly injured.
 The three escape together and are seen on Michael's boat, the "Graceland."

 Production

 The original script was written by Richard Recco.
 Demian Lichtenstein shared a co-writing credit on the final film.

 Kurt Russell joined the film's cast in January 2000.
+Apparently, there were enough creative differences between Costner and Russell that the two actors were allowed to assemble their own cuts of the film to screen, with Russell focusing more on comedy and Costner's version focusing on action that reportedly saw the latter version win out.

 During production, David Arquette made appearances in World Championship Wrestling (WCW) becoming the WCW World Heavyweight Champion in the process.
 On the WCW Monday Nitro that aired following his victory, WCW filmed Arquette on set with Courteney Cox and Russell, who laughed at Arquette being the champion.

 The film's title is a reference to Graceland, the residence of Elvis Presley in Memphis, Tennessee.